micro-os-plus/utils-lists-xpack/README.md

 which, on embedded systems, may be very problematic, and, when possible, should be avoided.

+### Intrusive lists

 One possible alternative to dynamically allocated list nodes is to include the list links in the allocated objects; thus the current implementation of the _intrusive_ lists, which are double linked lists which store pairs of pointers in the linked objects.
 Objects linked in multiple lists use multiple pointers, one pair for each list.

+### Statically initialised lists

+These are lists created in the global scope which do not change the content of any of their members in the constructors; instead, they are fully initialized by setting the entire content to zero during startup (via BSS init).

+This allows other static objects to auto-register themselves to static registrar objects.
+This requires the registrar to be initialised before the clients need to registrer; since the order of static constructors is not defined, the only solution that guarantees this is to initialize the registrar during startup (via BSS init) before the static constructors.

 ### Status